How to Install ImageMagick on Ubuntu 22.04 or 20.04

 This command will check for any dependencies or configurations required to compile ImageMagick.
 The ./configure command will display an error message if any dependencies or configurations are missing.
 In this case, you must install the missing dependencies or resolve the configuration issues before proceeding with the next step.

 Advanced users who want more functionality from ImageMagick should build the application using the –with-modules option.
 This option allows the installation of extra optional features and modules, enhancing the ImageMagick experience.
-To use this option, include it in the ./configure command.

 ./configure --with-modules

-After building and configuring the environment, compile ImageMagick using the make command.
+After building and configuring the environment, compile ImageMagick using the make command:

 make